2.1 Policy Statement

 2.3.1 Short-term disability (STD).
 This plan can be activated:

 - After a Staff employee is off-work for a waiting period of no less than two (2) weeks; and

 - After an Administrative employee is off work for a waiting period of no less than thirty (30) days.

-In all cases, the employee must exhaust all paid sick time (accrued and in the employee's personal "sick bank") before STD takes effect; the employee must also use paid vacation and personal time to cover the waiting period specified above (Note: refer to the University FMLA policy).
-The plan pays a percentage of the employee's pay (currently 70% of the employee's gross pay) for the time the employee is off work.
+- In all cases, the employee must exhaust all paid sick time (both accrued to date and in the employee's personal "sick bank") before STD takes effect; the employee must also use accrued to date paid vacation and personal leave to cover the waiting period specified above (Note: refer to the University FMLA policy).
+The current STD plan pays a percentage of the employee's pay (currently 70% of the employee's gross pay per pay period) for the time the employee is off work.

-- Long-term disability (LTD).
+2.3.2 Long-term disability (LTD).
 This plan can be activated after an employee (Staff, Administration or Faculty) is off-work for a period of no less than six (6) months and has exhausted all accrued paid sick days (accrued and in the employee's personal "sick bank") as well as STD.
-The plan pays a percentage of the employee's pay (currently 60% of the employee's gross pay) and the employee must also apply for social security disability.
+The plan pays a percentage of the employee's pay (currently 60% of the employee's gross pay per pay period) and the employee must also apply for social security disability.

 2.4 Employee Notification